Accuretic (quinapril and hydrochlorothiazide) tablets: Supply issue

 Patients should not be charged the usual prescription co-payment for the first dispensing of their new medicine or medicines.

 A one-off payment has been made to community pharmacies to reimburse them for their dispensing work and associated costs.

 What to do if you take Accuretic

-When you are next due a repeat, you need to talk to your healthcare professional to get a prescription for a new high blood pressure medicine.
+As soon as possible, talk to your healthcare professional to get a prescription for a new high blood pressure medicine.